radxa/debos-radxa/README.md

 The generated system images will be copied to `./output` direcotry.
 You can specify different configuration in the 3rd line.

 Note: GitHub Actions uses some different options for `docker run` due to host machine does not support nested virtualization (i.e. no `/dev/kvm`).
-It is also using a wrapper script to only build the supported configurations.
+In that case you need to specify `--tmpfs /dev/shm:rw,nosuid,nodev,exec,size=4g` instead of `--device /dev/kvm`.
+It also uses a wrapper script to only build the supported configurations.

 ## How to debug errors